tjohann/a20_sdk/README.md

 Kernel
 ------

-Base-installation:
+Due to the fact that the devices are used for different task I support a mainline kernel with **PREEMPT** (instead of server or desktop) and a **RT-PREEMPT** (https://rt.wiki.kernel.org/index.php/Main_Page) patched kernel.
+In general all my kernel are huge ones with nearly everthing activated (which would make sense) and all important driver are build in the kernel (not as modul).

+You find my configurations below the folder ${ARMHF_HOME}/YOUR_FAVORITE_DEVICE/configs.
+To build your own custom kernel you can use them as a base.

-	Olimex -> RT-PREEMPT kernel
+	Olimex -> RT-PREEMPT
 	Bananapi -> RT-PREEMPT
-	Baalue-Node -> PREEMPT kernel
+	Baalue-Node -> PREEMPT
-	Bananapi-Pro -> PREEMPT kernel
+	Bananapi-Pro -> PREEMPT
-	Cubietruck -> PREEMPT kernel
+	Cubietruck -> PREEMPT

-Note: both kernel (RT-PREEMPT and PREEMPT) are supported on every device.
-If you want to use the other kernel than the base version, then copy no-rt or rt of $*SDCARD_KERNEL/*rt to $*SDCARD_KERNEL.
+Note: both kernel (**RT-PREEMPT** and **PREEMPT**) are supported on **every** device.
+If you want to use the other kernel, then copy rt or non-rt of ${YOUR_FAVORITE_DEVICE_SDCARD_KERNEL}/rt/* to ${YOUR_FAVORITE_DEVICE_SDCARD_KERNEL}.

 Network
 -------

-For testing purpose i have physical (and virtual -> QEMU based nodes) network where all devices are conneted to.
-The easiest way to use it is to add a usb-ethernet adapter to your main machine and add your target device to it, otherwise you have to do a lot of configuration by hand.
+For testing purpose i have a physical network where all devices are conneted to.
+The easiest way to use it is to add a usb-ethernet adapter to your main machine and add your target device to it, otherwise you have to change the configuration by hand.

 Single devices: